 I generally do not use alpha linolenic acid (ALA) from flaxseed oil because the body is inefficient at converting it to omega 3 fatty acids.
 Genetically, some individuals do not make the conversion well at all.

 I’m not against taking ALA as an omega 3 strategy – yet, I don’t think it’s best as a standalone strategy.
-My recommendations are not vegan-influenced, and I feel it’s more efficient to go with fish oil sources or Krill for a better dose of EPA and DHA.
+My recommendations are not vegan-influenced, and I feel it’s more efficient to go with fish oil sources for a better dose of EPA and DHA.